eeynss/MS101_Tasks/README.md

 <img src="./.assets/me (2).png" width="250">

-I enjoy building things on the web and learning how code works behind the scenes.
+I enjoy building for the web and learning how code works behind the scenes.

 ---